-If your biopsy site bleeds again when you get home, this can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up hankerchief or swab.
-If the bleeding does not stop, please contact the hospital (see contact details on page 3 of this leaflet).
+If your biopsy site bleeds again when you get home, this can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up handkerchief or swab.
+If the bleeding does not stop, please contact the hospital (see contact details at the end of this leaflet).